Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 A no-closing-cost refinance has zero upfront fees, but may still cost you.

-Mortgage rates in Rhode Island are usually lower than the national average.
+Mortgage rates in Wyoming jump around the national average.

-Mortgage rates in Maryland generally come in just above the national average.
+Mortgage rates in West Virginia are usually higher than the national average.